TCAD - Synopsys

 OMERE - TRAD

-OMERE is a freeware tool developed by TRAD (France) to estimate radiation effects on semiconductor components in space.
-It supports SEE, TID, DD, and solar cell degradation analysis based on particle fluxes.
+OMERE is a freeware tool developed by TRAD (France) to estimate radiation environments and effects on semiconductor components in space.
+It supports SEE, TID, DD, and solar-cell degradation analysis based on modeled particle fluxes.

-The platform includes models such as AE8/AP8, CREME96, ISO 15390, and allows users to define mission-specific parameters including orbit type (LEO, MEO, GEO, lunar), solar cycles, magnetosphere, and shielding to simulate realistic space conditions.
-OMERE is widely used for radiation reliability assessment and component screening.
+The platform includes environment models such as AE8/AP8 and CREME96, as well as ISO 15390, and lets users define mission parameters-orbit (LEO, MEO, GEO, lunar), solar cycle, magnetospheric region, and shielding-to simulate realistic space conditions.
+OMERE is widely used for radiation-reliability assessment and component screening.

 omere